-During the year the District suffered a storm related total loss on the roof of the school building which was considered both unusual and infrequent in nature.
+During the previous year the District suffered a storm related total loss on the roof of the school building which was considered both unusual and infrequent in nature.
+The roof project was completed in the current year.

 DD.
 Defined Other Post-Employment Benefit Plan